The Zen of Screens – a workshop September 24th, 8am-9:30am

 Morning Greetings

 Tonight we will have a short service followed by two periods of Zazen with an interval of Kinhin (5 minutes of slow walking in between).
-We will conclude with chanting the Refuges in Pali.
-Please feel welcome to stay on zoom if you are able to share greetings with the sangha.
+We will have our monthly Pass the Feather sharing and conclude by chanting the refuges in Pali.

 Please put your zoom in gallery mode, and keep your video link on while muting your mic until the end of the service – Feel welcome to face away from your device camera while keeping your presence visible in the frame for others in attendance to see and know you are there.
 Please refrain from moving your device around while others are sitting zazen with you.